ctm/yld/src/running/past/big_cottonwood_marathon_2022.md

 been first in my age group this year.
 No truck problems probably would have given me 3rd AG.
 I think 2nd or 1st AG would have been a coin-flip.

+On the other hand, nobody my age or older finished before I did, which is what I call&mdash;tongue in cheek&mdash;[beating the old people](https://www.runrevel.com/bcm/video/view/16381).
+Whee!

 ## Aftermath

 The injury to my left knee was minor, but sufficiently uncomfortable